dr-kino/dr-kino.github.io/_posts/2019-11-04-base-project-to-use-gtest-and-gmock-in-unittest.markdown

 ---
 layout: article
-title: Base project to use gtest and gmock for unit tests
+title: Base Project to Use GTest and GMock for Unit Tests
 tags:
   - softwaredevelopment
   - embeddedsystems